cisagov/ScubaGear/baselines/teams.md

 1. Sign in to the **Microsoft Teams admin center**.

-2. Select **Users > External access.**
+2. Select **Users > External access**.

-3. To completely block contact with unmanaged users, under **Teams accounts not managed by an organization**, set **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** to **Off**.
+3. Under **Teams accounts not managed by an organization**, toggle **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** to one of the following:
+    1. To completely block contact with unmanaged users, toggle the setting to **Off**.

-4. To allow contact with unmanaged users only if the internal user initiates the contact:
+    2. To allow contact with unmanaged users only if the internal user initiates the contact:

-    1. Under **Teams accounts not managed by an organization**, set **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** to **On**.
+        - Toggle the setting to **On**.

-    2. Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.
+        - Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.

 #### MS.TEAMS.2.3v1 instructions: